ali-7hh/discord-password-changer/README.md

 # Discord Password Changer

-This Python script automates the process of changing Discord account passwords using user tokens.
+A multithreaded Python script to change passwords for Discord accounts using user tokens.

 > ⚠️ **Disclaimer**
 > This tool is for educational and research purposes only.
-> Misuse of this script for unauthorized access or any malicious activity is strictly prohibited.
+> Misuse of this script for unauthorized access or malicious activity is strictly prohibited.

 ---